Kirsten Dunst: 1994–2001: Career breakthrough

+Dunst turned down the role of Angela Hayes in American Beauty (1999) because, at 15 years old, she did not want to appear in the film's sexual scenes, and she did not fully understand the mature themes of the script.
+In 1999, she appeared in three films: Drop Dead Gorgeous, a mockumentary about a small town beauty pageant in which she starred; Dick, a comedic parody which retells the events of the Watergate scandal, in which she co-starred; and Sofia Coppola's drama The Virgin Suicides, based on Jeffrey Eugenides' 1993 novel The Virgin Suicides, in which Dunst played the troubled teenager Lux Lisbon.
+The Virgin Suicides received generally favorable reviews, (Note: Attributed to multiple references:) with Peter Stack of the San Francisco Chronicle writing that Dunst "beautifully balances innocence and wantonness".
+The same year, Dunst appeared in Savage Garden's music video "I Knew I Loved You", the first single from their album Affirmation (1999).

 In 2000, Dunst starred in the comedy Bring It On as Torrance Shipman, the captain of a cheerleading squad.
-The film garnered mostly positive reviews, with many critics reserving praise for her performance.
-In his review, A. O. Scott called her "a terrific comic actress, largely because of her great expressive range, and the nimbleness with which she can shift from anxiety to aggression to genuine hurt".
-Charles Taylor of Salon noted that "among contemporary teenage actresses, Dunst has become the sunniest imaginable parodist", even though he thought the film had failed to provide her with as good a role as she had in either Dick or in The Virgin Suicides.
-Jessica Winter of The Village Voice praised Dunst, stating that her performance was "as sprightly and knowingly daft as her turn in Dick" adding that "[Dunst] provides the only major element of Bring It On that plays as tweaking parody rather than slick, strident, body-slam churlishness."
-Peter Stack of the San Francisco Chronicle, despite giving the film an unfavorable review, commended Dunst for her willingness "to be as silly and cloyingly agreeable as it takes to get through a slapdash film".
+The film garnered mostly positive reviews, with A. O. Scott calling Dunst "a terrific comic actress, largely because of her great expressive range, and the nimbleness with which she can shift from anxiety to aggression to genuine hurt".
+Charles Taylor of Salon wrote that "among contemporary teenage actresses, Dunst has become the sunniest imaginable parodist".
+Jessica Winter of The Village Voice said Dunst was "as sprightly and knowingly daft" as she was in Dick.
+Peter Stack of the San Francisco Chronicle praised Dunst for her willingness "to be as silly and cloyingly agreeable as it takes to get through a slapdash film".

 In 2001, Dunst starred in the comedy film Get Over It.
 She later explained that she took the role for the opportunity to showcase her singing.
-Dunst then co-starred with Jay Hernandez in the coming of age teen romance film Crazy/Beautiful.
-Roger Ebert of the Chicago Sun-Times wrote, "Crazy/Beautiful […] is an unusually observant film about adolescence," and "because of the real conviction that Dunst and Hernandez bring to the roles, we care about them as people, not case studies."
-She also starred in the historical drama The Cat's Meow, directed by Peter Bogdanovich, as actress Marion Davies.
-Derek Elley of Variety described the film as "playful and sporty", deeming this Dunst's best performance to date: "Believable as both a spoiled ingenue and a lover to two very different men, Dunst endows a potentially lightweight character with considerable depth and sympathy".
-For her performance, she won the Best Actress Silver Ombú award at the 2002 Mar del Plata International Film Festival.
+The same year, she co-starred with Jay Hernandez in the teen romance film Crazy/Beautiful.
+Roger Ebert of the Chicago Sun-Times called it "an unusually observant film about adolescence", and "because of the real conviction that Dunst and Hernandez bring to the roles, we care about them as people, not case studies."
+Dunst also starred as actress Marion Davies in the historical drama The Cat's Meow, directed by Peter Bogdanovich.
+Derek Elley of Variety deemed Dunst's performance the best of her career: "Believable as both a spoiled ingenue and a lover to two very different men, Dunst endows a potentially lightweight character with considerable depth and sympathy".
+For her performance, Dunst won the Best Actress Silver Ombú award at the 2002 Mar del Plata International Film Festival.